Material flow analysis (MFA)

 Bureecaam, Chaisomphob, and Sungsomboon (2018) demonstrate the MFA for plastic waste and plastic waste management in Thailand.
 They use primary and secondary sources to obtain the data from 11 provinces.

-Figure 1 shows that the petrochemical industries in Thailand produced 7,827,481 tonnes of raw materials in 2013, around 1,101,329 tonnes of which were derived from recycled materials.
-After 2,732,675 tonnes were consumed, the generated plastic wastes were 3,560,595 tonnes.
-Some of the plastic wastes were then collected and disposed of by the local government, whilst 499,295 tonnes remained uncollected.
-The collected plastic waste went to different treatment facilities, 765,883 tonnes of which were recycled while 220,949 tonnes of plastic waste were incinerated to generate energy.
-The remaining 1,986,648 tonnes of plastic waste were disposed of to a landfill site.
-Unfortunately, 597,115 tonnes of plastic waste were improperly managed in the collection and transportation process.
-The waste was then mixed with the uncollected waste in the previous process, resulting in 1,076,410 tonnes of plastic waste that ended up in the open environment, which potentially leaked into the oceans.
+Figure 1 shows petrochemical industries in Thailand produced 7,827,481 tonnes of raw materials in 2013, around 1,101,329 tonnes of which were derived from recycled materials.
+After 2,732,675 tonnes was consumed, 3,560,595 tonnes of plastic waste was generated.
+Some of the plastic waste was then collected and disposed of by the local government, while 499,295 tonnes remained uncollected.
+The collected waste went to different treatment facilities, 765,883 tonnes of which was recycled while 220,949 tonnes was incinerated to generate energy.
+The remaining 1,986,648 tonnes was disposed of to a landfill site.
+Unfortunately, 597,115 tonnes of plastic waste was improperly managed in the collection and transportation process.
+The waste was then mixed with the uncollected waste in the previous process, resulting in 1,076,410 tonnes ending up in the open environment, which potentially leaked into the oceans.

 MFA for plastic scraps in the Philippines is shown in Figure 2.